0

 Practice Summary

-Mercy Milgo specialises in construction disputes with a particular interest and expertise in fire safety/cladding, energy, professional negligence, and related insurance disputes.
-She undertakes both domestic and international work in her own right, as well as led work as a member of large legal teams.
+Mercy Milgo acts as a specialist advocate in construction disputes, with a particular interest and expertise in fire safety/cladding, energy, and related professional negligence claims.
+She undertakes both domestic and international work in her own right and as Junior Counsel as part of wider legal teams.

 Mercy regularly appears in Court, tribunals and adjudications.
 She has recently been instructed:

-• in an ongoing c.£55 million TCC claim involving applications for Building Liability Orders under sections 130 – 132 of the Building Safety Act 2022 (led by Simon Hughes KC);
+• in an ongoing c.£55 million multi-party TCC claim concerning alleged structural defects and involving applications for Building Liability Orders under sections 130 – 132 of the Building Safety Act 2022 (led by Simon Hughes KC);

-• in an ongoing multi-million-euro international arbitration five-week trial concerning the use of a pioneering anaerobic digestion technology at a waste-to-energy plant (led by Fionnuala McCredie KC and William Webb KC);
+• in a multi-million-euro international arbitration (ICC) five-week trial concerning the use of a pioneering anaerobic digestion technology at a waste-to-energy plant (led by Fionnuala McCredie KC and William Webb KC);

-• as sole counsel in a Remediation Order, Costs, and Case Management hearing in the First-tier Property Tribunal (Property Chamber), in an ongoing c. £3.3 million multi-party dispute regarding alleged structural, fire safety and water ingress defects in a residential block;
+• as sole Counsel in a Remediation Order, Costs, and Case Management hearing in the First-tier Property Tribunal (Property Chamber), in an ongoing c. £3.3 million multi-party dispute regarding alleged structural, fire safety and water ingress defects in a residential development;

 Mercy has experience with all common standard forms, including the JCT, NEC, FIDIC, as well as bespoke construction contracts and PFI agreements.
-She has a particular interest in NEC and is a contributing author of Keating on NEC (2nd edition), which provides commentary on NEC3 and NEC4 standard forms.
-She is also a contributor to Keating on Construction Contracts.
+She has a particular interest in NEC and is a contributing author of Keating on NEC (2nd edition).
+She is also a contributing author of Keating on Construction Contracts.

 Mercy is a member of the Attorney General’s Junior Counsel Scheme.
-She was involved in the UK Covid-19 Inquiry (Module 4) as part of the counsel team instructed by the UK Department of Health and Social Care (led by Sam Stein KC and Abdul Jinadu).
+She was involved in the UK Covid-19 Inquiry (Module 4) as part of the counsel team instructed by the UK Department of Health and Social Care.

 Practice Areas